.png)

 Le Mystique Inside Bruges's Dining Tier

 For the purposes of comparison, Assiette Blanche offers another reference point within Bruges's French-leaning mid-tier.
-The pattern across this peer set is that creative ambition and French technique can be found at price points well below the starred rooms, provided you know where to look in the city's quieter streets rather than its busiest squares.
+The pattern across this comparable set is that creative ambition and French technique can be found at price points well below the starred rooms, provided you know where to look in the city's quieter streets rather than its busiest squares.

 The Place as Part of the Experience